 - Learn to collaborate.
 Brand yourself as someone who gets things done.
 Gather information about how decisions are made.
 Be aware of the respective contributions of other teams in varying functions.
 Help to create an atmosphere of creativity and innovation.

 - Chart a self-improvement course.
 Brand yourself as a “self-starter”.
 Don’t wait for others to suggest training and development opportunities — always have a list on your radar.
-Stay alert for development opportunities that will make a real impact on your career path and prepare you for the next step, and don’t ignore the basics (presentation skills, for example).
+Stay alert for development opportunities that will make an impact on your career path and prepare you for the next steps.
+Don’t ignore the basics (presentation skills, for example), as they are career building blocks.

 Do you have a strategy to build your own brand?
 Share your ideas here.